gracehuanggg/Midterm-Casino-Lab/README.md

 | **Wednesday Evening** | Testing & Debugging | Sample run and bug fixes based on feedback, UI/UX created |
 | **Thursday (Class Time)** | Cont.
 Testing & Debugging | Present and reflect on functionality and teamwork |
 | **Friday (Online)** | Sprint Retrospective | Present and reflect on functionality and teamwork via Zoom |

-### **Developer Notes**
-- Ethan and Joelle finish their assigned tasks before Wednesday’s sample run.
-- Mia and Grace finalize files and verify functionality before class on Wednesday.
-- Debug and document all changes on Wednesday evening.

 ---